-All climbers on BT towers are responsible for the safety of themselves and others at all times whilst on BT Premises as defined under the Health And Safety At Work Act 1974 regulations 7 & 8.
-Given the nature of radio work and remote locations, climbers must ensure they have the appropriate clothing for the weather and environment with particular consideration to protective measures such as sun screen and fresh bottled water.
+All climbers on BT towers are responsible for the safety of themselves and others at all times whilst on BT Premises as defined under the Health and Safety At Work Act 1974 regulations 7 & 8.
+Given the nature of radio work and remote locations, climbers must ensure they have the appropriate clothing and footwear for the weather and environment.
+They may also need to consider other items such as sunscreen and fresh bottled water.
 They also need to ensure the appropriate duty of care system is in place with their own employers.

-8. Training and/or Experience
+8. Training and Experience

-No person shall undertake work which involves climbing radio towers unless they have previously received adequate and suitable training or have previous experience of that work.
+No person shall undertake work which involves climbing radio towers unless they have previously received adequate and suitable training and experience of that work.
 Documentary evidence shall be provided of the training and experience of each member of the team.
 Suitable evidence would be a statement of training certificates and full details of work undertaken to date, provided by the contractor to the engineer in charge of the project.
-The standard Climbers Record of Competence booklet may be used on site to prove identity, and to confirm previously submitted personal training and experience records.
+Proof of identity must be available.
 Training, including both formal and practical instruction, shall include as a minimum the following: